MDOT Small Business Grant

 Benefits

-The Program will primarily take the form of direct grants up to $50,000 to eligible small businesses to offset the impact that construction closures or detours may have on business operations.
+The Program will primarily take the form of direct grants up to $50,000 to eligible small businesses to help offset the impact that construction closures or detours may have on business operations.
 Program activities and funding may also include marketing funding for businesses along the corridor and other business support.
 Grant funds must be used for business-related expenses, including payroll/healthcare benefits, contract labor, working capital, business rent or mortgage payments for business property, supplier payments, machinery and equipment, critical operating expenses, and utility payments for business locations.
-Grant payments will generally be made within thirty days of notice of grant award.
-All grant recipients are highly encouraged to register to receive payment by electronic funds transfer.
-Additional information about electronic funds transfer is available here.

 Eligibility